SamaAlshareef/vue-todos/README.md

 The Website consists of three tabs
 - Home: You can edit and add new todos
 - Todos: See pending todos
-- Run Todos: See completed todos
+- Done Todos: See completed todos